bradleyjay/datadog_test/datadog/answers.md

 ---

-## My (unsuccessful) attempt at Tracing with the Datadog-supplied App
+## My first (unsuccessful) attempt at Tracing with the Datadog-supplied App
 ##### Step 1: Prepping the Python Script for Tracing

 I wanted to start by setting up the Middleware for Flask, to give myself the choice to use it or not.
 That way, I could use ```ddtrace``` or manually-included Middleware, depending on what worked.
 I suspected this part might be difficult.